dac09/toy-mars-rover/thoughts.md

 Req --> Push action to queue --> Check if action is possible --> Pop from queue --> Do action

 We can also set an interval (but then, it becomes stateful)

+- MOVE vs Rotate
+To be kind of restful, we need to accept PUT requests to position.
+But sending directions to move isn't strictly RESTful.
+So for now, all the code is in one controller - messy, but a compromise based on the spec.

+Putting direction in a separate object is also misleading, as you don't know from GET position which way you are facing

+- Testing isn't complete
+Because I can't currently mock the DB (don't have a method to update current position directly), its difficult to unit test movements.
+I'm skipping this currently, because we're not using a real database, so mocking it without additional frameworks will take a lot of time!